skulumba/CYB102-Project-5-SIEMsational-CTF/README.md

 ![Image Alt Text](https://github.com/skulumba/CYB102-Project-5-SIEMsational-CTF/raw/main/cyber102/logo.JPG)

 ## Project Description
-In this project I will be searching, analyzing, and visualizing data using Splunk.
-The project aims to provide hands-on experience with Splunk's capabilities, enhancing critical thinking and problem-solving skills through real-world data scenarios.
+Splunk  In this project I will be searching, and analyzing log data using Splunk.
+This project aims to demonstrate the power and versatility of Splunk in aggregating, searching, and analyzing log data from various sources!

+## Technologies Used:
+- Splunk Enterprise
+- Splunk Search Processing Language (SPL)

 ## Goals
 - Apply Splunk search, analysis, and visualization techniques to solve real-world problems.
 - Improve critical thinking and problem-solving skills.
 - Gain experience with searching and analyzing data in a competitive environment.
 - Develop a deeper understanding of Splunk's capabilities.

 ## 🤔 Reflection
 If I had to explain "what is SIEM" in 3 emojis, they would be...